 When it comes to the business side of things, I just try to prioritize what is most important, because obviously, it’s a one-woman operation.
 I have to be everything for myself, which can be a little daunting sometimes, but I just take it one day at a time.
 I know that if I don’t get it done today, It’s okay.
 There’s always tomorrow, Lord willing.

 As described on your website, your art is influenced by your Nigerian heritage.
 However, you also seem to go beyond the realm of making representative artwork.
-You plan events, design clothes, and decorate homes with this similar influence.
+You plan events, design clothes and decorate homes with your influence.
 Out of everything that you have done on your platform, is there something you’ve done that you feel has significantly impacted your community?

-One more question before we wrap things up.
-Your VisArts’ bio states that you are a survivor of domestic violence, which is a very traumatic experience for someone to go through.
+Your VisArts’ bio states that you are a survivor of domestic violence, a very traumatic experience for anyone to go through.
 If you are comfortable with sharing your story, could you tell me how you were able to heal from such an event?
 Were you able to use your artwork to help you move forward?

 Yeah!
 So, I am a mom, and my daughter is four years old now.
 We came back when she was two, so it’s almost two years ago now at this point.
 When I came back to this area, I came back with nothing from having to go through the whole divorce process and having to deal with being harassed.

-It’s a lot.
-But having that support system is key too.
-Community, family, people around you encouraging you, and letting you know that things get better.
+Having that support system is key too.
+Community, family, people around you encouraging you and letting you know that things get better.
 You just have to take it one day at a time.